jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

         - [x] ~~Headings do not have colors.~~
             - [x] ~~Are not going to work for me anyway, with the low brightness on my screen.~~
             - [x] ~~It starts being not so functional anymore, the changes.~~
-- [x] I somehow don't trust this is all there's to it about Encircle Language Spec planning docs.
+- [x] I somehow don't trust this is all there's to it about Circular Language Spec planning docs.
 Look over the state of it.
 It *might* be fun to move on to a next topic and have something finished.
 But somehow I don't believe it. > It is.
 I lean towards the actual language spec rather than the planning, now.

 #### 2020-03-22 Done Organize Planning Docs

-- [x] I moved around folders, for a preliminary split up between Encircle Docs and Circle 3.0 Programming projects.
+- [x] I moved around folders, for a preliminary split up between Circular Docs and Circle 3.0 Programming projects.
 - [x] I could change titles of projects inside the doc content too.
-    - [x] I am unsure whether I want to call the projects 'Encircle Docs'.
-Maybe 'Encircle Language Specification'.
+    - [x] I am unsure whether I want to call the projects 'Circular Docs'.
+Maybe 'Circular Language Specification'.
-    - [x] I do want to go for the name 'Encircle' as opposed to 'New Computer Language'.
+    - [x] I do want to go for the name 'Circular' as opposed to 'New Computer Language'.
         - [x] I don't mind that this makes my documentation stick to a name that in theory might later change.
 It probably will not change at all.
-    - [x] But Encircle Docs is too general, I think.
-It should be Encircle Language Specification.
+    - [x] But Circular Docs is too general, I think.
+It should be Circular Language Specification.
     - [x] I don't care for the abbreviation 'Spec'.
 I am not a fan of abbreviation and I don’t think it makes it much more concise or clear.
     - [x] Also: I am hitting my limit here.
 I'm tired and getting all sorts of symptoms.
-    - [x] Encircle Language Design is also an option.
+    - [x] Circular Language Design is also an option.
 'Specification' may raise expectations about finishedness.
-    - [x] Encircle Language Design Planning
+    - [x] Circular Language Design Planning
-    - [x] Encircle Language Specification
+    - [x] Circular Language Specification
     - [x] 'Specification': suggests finishedness, but might it?
 CSS is all sorts unfinished modules.
     - [x] Leaving out 'Specification' or 'Design': Makes distinction with Experiment 3 Programming hard to see.
-    - [x] The word 'Encircle' should be in it.
+    - [x] The word 'Circular' should be in it.
     - [x] The word 'Language' at least sheds light a bit on what it actually is.
-    - [x] But Encircle Language Specification Plan is just a long name.
+    - [x] But Circular Language Specification Plan is just a long name.
     - [x] But 'New Computer Language Functional Design' was quite a long name too, so that is not an argument?
     - [x] 'Spec': Is an abbreviation.
 I generally dislike those, but I think in this case it is appropriate.
 It is adopted as a word by the community.
 - [x] I could evaluate whether those empty planning docs folders are needed.
     - [x] The 'update ... articles' sub-projects
-        - [x] Defined as empty project doc folders: I see some of it back in the Encircle Language Spec's Strategy doc, Project Steps and Time Planning, but not in the Products doc.
+        - [x] Defined as empty project doc folders: I see some of it back in the Circular Language Spec's Strategy doc, Project Steps and Time Planning, but not in the Products doc.
 Some redo's are defined, be it not in Products doc.
 It seems the reason for redoing is not always stated.
 I think I should make the list complete in all the planning docs where appropriate.
 Then I can get rid of the remaining empty sub-project folders.
         - [x] Mentioned them in the Products doc now.
         - [x] Removed the empty project doc folders.
-        - [x] Look at Encircle Language Spec Strategy for things to put in Encircle Language Spec Products.
+        - [x] Look at Circular Language Spec Strategy for things to put in Circular Language Spec Products.
-        - [x] Look at Encircle Language Spec Project Steps & Time Planning for things to put in Encircle Language Spec Products.
+        - [x] Look at Circular Language Spec Project Steps & Time Planning for things to put in Circular Language Spec Products.
             - [x] There is a lot there that specifies the reasons to change the articles.
-        - [x] Consider that some elaborations in the Encircle Language Spec Products document might belong elsewhere.
+        - [x] Consider that some elaborations in the Circular Language Spec Products document might belong elsewhere.
-            - [x] Do they belong in Encircle Language Spec Strategy?
+            - [x] Do they belong in Circular Language Spec Strategy?
             - [x] Sort of collides with the Sub-Project folders idea.
 Maybe details belong in a sub-project folder and a general reference to it in the strategy doc.
             - [x] Maybe go the other way: put sub-projects strategy in the main strategy doc and get rid of separate sub-projects.
 (My gut says: no, keep sub-project descriptions.
 That's what they are for: elaboration on a sub-project's scope.)
             - [x] Decision: Rule: Any elaboration now in the Products planning doc, belongs in a sub-project document.